David N. Townsend

 I remember a lot, and I've tried not to let go of that connection to Rock music.
 I've also thought a lot about it (and talked, and listened, and danced, and played, and taught).
 Consequently, I've written a lot, too, because that's what I do.
 These pages, then, are dedicated to expression of the ideas and feelings, and simple joy, that Rock 'n' Roll has inspired in so many of us.

-For starters, you have the first several chapters of my unpublished, unfinished epic tome on the history and meaning of Rock.
+Here are the first several chapters of my unpublished, unfinished epic tome on the history and meaning of Rock.
 This will tell you the story of the music, and of how it has, indeed, changed the world.
-More is on the way, soon.
-Sooner, if you ask nicely.
+Eventually, I’ll combine these with “Rock ‘n’ Roll and War and Peace” to produce a complete dissertation…

 Essays and Commentary